EasyX-Community/gith/README.md

 ------

+### Usage:

-### Go into your Git project directory.
+Go into your Git project directory.
 Some script usage examples are below:

 ##### gith-ignore adds something to the .gitignore file for you